tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I treated the data that I scrapped with Python to transform it in a csv file and be easier to import to my google account.
 I also started a new project for my Virtual Assistant that finds recipes based in the ingredients inputted by the user.

 **Thoughts**: Today I felt so unmotivated, I was very tired, but I could persist and study alot.
 I know these hard days will make me a better professional.
 I'll never give up of my dream to be a incredible software engineer.

+### Day 49 July 01, 2020

+**Today's Progress**: Today I learned how to use req.body in express to get the inputs of the form.
+By using fs.writeFile to create a file with the data, I had a problem to redirect my page in the callback function.
+Tomorrow I'll try to solve this.

+**Thoughts**: I had a problem with the callback function to redirect to the index page and I searched for this error and didn't found nothing related.
+I'm worry if I'm not capable to solve this for myself and be stuck at this problem.